Gas-Powered Leaf Blowers Prohibited in Residential Neighborhoods

 Report Gas-Powered Leaf Blower Usage

 If you see – or hear – someone using a gas-powered leaf blower in a residential area, there are a couple ways to report it.
-While we recommend education first, residents can submit a report using the Palo Alto 311 app with the day of the week and time of violation.

-Education and awareness are the City's first line of defense when it comes to violations.
+While we recommend education first, residents can submit a report using the Palo Alto 311 app with the day of the week and time of violation or call Code Enforcement at (650) 329-2605.
 When you report a violation, the City sends an alleged violation warning to the address provided.
-If a city code enforcement officer can confirm the violation during a follow up inspection, a citation may be issued to property owners.
+If a City code enforcement officer can confirm the violation during a follow up inspection, a citation may be issued to property owners.

 Local Resources